TyphoonMLA: A Mixed Naive-Absorb MLA Kernel For Shared Prefix: Proposed Method

 Unlike naive and absorb implementations, TyphoonMLA performs self-attention calculations using both compressed and uncompressed KV-cache while reusing the shared operations.
-Similar to the naive implementation, the up-projected queries are multiplied by the uncompressed K cache, passed through a softmax function, and multiplied by the V cache.
-Similar to the absorb implementation, the up-projected queries are multiplied by the compressed PE and noPE caches, passed through a softmax function, and multiplied again by the noPE cache.
-The partial results from these two paths are then aggregated with the help of the softmax denominators.
-Finally, the aggregated outputs are passed through the output projection to produce the final attention outputs.
-Despite the different formulation and order of execution, TyphoonMLA produces outputs identical to those of the naive and absorb implementations.
+As described in Algorithm \ref{alg:typhoonMLA}, TyphoonMLA takes the output of $W_{Qb}$ up-projection layer ($Q$), shared KV-cache in uncompressed form ($C_K$ and $C_V$), non-shared KV-cache in latent form ($C_N$ and $C_R$), and KV up-projection matrices ($W_{KVb1}$ and $W_{KVb2}$) as inputs.
+The input queries $Q$ are first split from their embedding dimension into two tensors, and a positional encoding is applied.
+Then, similar to the naive implementation, the queries are multiplied by the uncompressed K cache, $C_K$, passed through a softmax function, and multiplied by the V cache, $C_V$.
+Similar to the absorb implementation, the queries are first up-projected using the $W_{KVb1}$ matrix, multiplied by the compressed PE and noPE caches ($C_R$ and $C_N$), passed through a softmax function, and multiplied again by the noPE cache.
+As required by the absorb formulation, the output of the absorb component is then up-projected once again using the $W_{KVb2}$ matrix.
+Finally, the partial results from these two components are then aggregated using a \textit{combine} function with the help of the log-sum-exp (LSE) of the softmax denominators ($l_N$ and $l_A$).
+TyphoonMLA is mathematically equivalent to both absorb and naive implementations; therefore, it does not require any re-training or fine-tuning.

-\paragraph{Fall-back to Absorb.} At small batch sizes, when there is insufficient data reuse, the naive implementation can become less efficient than absorb due to higher memory access costs.
+\textbf{Fall-back to Absorb:} At small batch sizes, when there is insufficient data reuse, the naive implementation can become less efficient than absorb due to higher memory access costs.
 To address this, TyphoonMLA automatically switches to an absorb-only kernel whenever the batch size falls below a predefined threshold.
-By doing so, TyphoonMLA avoids any performance penalty at small batch sizes, ensuring consistently high efficiency across a wide range of batch sizes and operational conditions.
+By doing so, TyphoonMLA avoids any performance penalty at small batch sizes, ensuring consistently high efficiency across a wide range of batch sizes.

-\paragraph{Parallelization.} TyphoonMLA is fully compatible with existing parallelization strategies for attention computation.
+\textbf{Parallelization:} TyphoonMLA is fully compatible with existing parallelization strategies for attention computation.
 Although the compressed PE and noPE caches have a single head dimension, the uncompressed K and V caches can be parallelized across attention heads.
 Additionally, both compressed and uncompressed caches can be easily parallelized across the sequence dimension.
 As a result, TyphoonMLA seamlessly supports both tensor and sequence parallelism, enabling efficient scaling across multiple NPUs or GPUs.